gsoft-inc/wl-squide/docs/reference/webpack/defineBuildHostConfig.md

 - `options`: An optional object literal of options:
     - Accepts most of webpack `definedBuildConfig` [predefined options](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-build/#3-set-predefined-options).
     - `htmlWebpackPluginOptions`: An optional object literal accepting any property of the [HtmlWebpackPlugin](https://github.com/jantimon/html-webpack-plugin#options).
+    - `features`: An optional object literal of feature switches to define additional shared dependencies.
+        - `i18next`: Whether or not to add `@squide/i18next` as a shared dependency.
     - `sharedDependencies`: An optional object literal of additional (or updated) module federation shared dependencies.
     - `moduleFederationPluginOptions`: An optional object literal of [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin/) options.